Siphon880gh/multitimers/README.md

 :page_facing_up: Description:
 ---
 By Weng Fei Fung.
 Simple multiple countups with alarms that work in the background too.
 Customize alarms with number of beeps and text-to-speech announcements.
 With tap counter.
-This is version 2 which allows countups and timers to work in the background as an inactive tab, but required the code to be completely reworked.
+This is version 2 which allows countups and timers to work in the background as an inactive tab, and had required the code to be completely reworked.

 :open_file_folder: Table of Contents:
 ---